ciscoxiaobing/terraform-azurerm-utl-cnregions/examples/use-live-data/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This example shows how to deploy the module in its simplest configuration.
+This example shows how to deploy the module in its simplest configuration but using live data from Azure.

 ```hcl
 terraform {